solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Public access allows hosts, including Azure services, to access the PaaS MySQL instance via the public internet.
 Firewall ACLs limit access to hosts that fall within the allowed IP address ranges.
-They are set at the server-level, meaning that they govern network access to all databases on the instance.
+They are set at the server level, meaning that they govern network access to all databases on the instance.
 While it is best practice to create rules that allow specific IP addresses or ranges to access the instance, developers can enable network access from all Azure public IP addresses.